COVID-19 Symptoms include:

 If you feel that you may need more immediate attention, please contact your primary care physician.

-Other locations in Hillsborough County where residents can get a COVID-19 test are listed below.
-Some of these locations may require a doctor's note, insurance or an appointment.
+Some other locations in Hillsborough County where residents can get a COVID-19 test are listed below.
+These options may require a doctor's note, insurance, or out-of-pocket costs.

 - Multiple CVS locations across the county can administer COVID-19 tests.
 Make an appointment at CVS